German Army cryptographic systems of World War II: Cipher Device 39

-Subsection 13 had also assisted in the design of the Cipher Device 39 Schlüsselgerät 39, an improved Enigma which was intended to employ a plugboard, changeable turnover rotors, pluggable reflecting wheels, and additional Hagelin-type drive wheels.
+Subsection 13 had also assisted in the design of the Schlüsselgerät 39, an improved Enigma which was intended to employ a plugboard, changeable turnover rotors, pluggable reflecting wheels, and additional Hagelin-type drive wheels.
 This machine was in all likelihood secure and unbreakable.
 Otto Buggisch stated that these machines were his speciality.
-They were constructed at the Technische und Normalzeit firm in Frankfurt at the time of the surrender.
+They were constructed at the Telefonbau und Normalzeit (T&N) firm in Frankfurt at the time of the surrender.

 The responsibility for the security of German Army cryptographic systems remained with subsections 7 and 13 until 1934, when it was turned over to OKW/Chi.
 The Army then retained only the responsibility for seeing the systems, approved by OKW/Chi, were properly used.

 Attitude to security studies

 Whenever the German Army was asked to change a system, there was always a storm of protest.
-It was not them but the staff of General Fellgiebel (Chef HNV) (Wehrmachtnachrichtenverbindungen) (HNV) which made the decision on which methods to be used.
-The results depended on whether the officers at HNV at the time, happened to know anything about cryptography.
+It was not them but the staff of General Fellgiebel (Chef WNV) (Wehrmachtnachrichtenverbindungen) (WNV) which made the decision on which methods to be used.
+The results depended on whether the officers at WNV at the time, happened to know anything about cryptography.
 He usually did not, as it was a specialised field.
 In 1942, all hand systems were solvable.
-When the HNV was told this, the reply was that Germany had won all her battles so far, using these systems, and there was no need to overload the troops with new methods.
+When the WNV was told this, the reply was that Germany had won all her battles so far, using these systems, and there was no need to overload the troops with new methods.
 Only with the greatest difficulty was the Field Army persuaded to change its methods.